lambdacc/loyalty-tokens/README.md

 # Loyalty tokens using NFT
 This demo showcases how to use loyalty tokens using the idea of NFT based implementation of OAuth 2.0.
-This demo shows an authentication NFT minted by an issuer, delivered to a client wallet and then a protected resource granting and denying access to wallets based on whether they have the correct NFT.
+An issuer supplies loyalty tokens of different categories to its patron.
+The rewards depend on the level of the token.
+The rewards are encoded into the token issued for verification at a later point.

 This project gives uses the [Plutus Platform starter project](https://github.com/input-output-hk/plutus-starter) as the template.